Air Testing For Your Peace Of Mind

 Air-O-Cell Air Sampling Cassette

 Spore trap air samples are collected using Zefon “Air-O-Cell” cassettes.
-The samples are collected using air-sampling pumps set at 15 liters per minute (lpm).
+The samples are collected using air-sampling pumps set to run a specific period of time at 15 liters per minute (lpm).
 Spore trap test results are reported as the number of spores found per cubic meter of air.
 Calibration of the pump is by a field rotameter, which has been calibrated to a primary standard.

 Footnotes